-Exploring lava tubes is a great way to get to know more about the volcanic processes that continue to shape the Big Island, especially when there is no lava flowing on the surface.
-Because they are easy to access and have a fascinating formation history (rivers of lava!) they are a perfect family outing, but more hard-core and multiple-hour spelunking guided tours are also possible.
+Exploring lava tubes is a great way to get to know more about the volcanic processes that continue to shape the Big Island.
+Because they are easy to access and have a fascinating formation process (rivers of lava!) they are a perfect family outing, but more strenuous guided tours that include spelunking are also possible.

 - Map of lava tubes

 - List of Lava tubes on the Big Island

 - Learn about lava tubes: